tapis-project/documentation/source/technical/systems.rst

   A system that can be used during job execution as a Data Transfer Node (DTN).
 Use is optional.
 The DTN is used if the job submission request or the application defintion specify *dtnSystemInputDir* or *dtnSystemOutputDir*.
   *canExec* must be true.
 This execution system and the DTN system must have the same *rootDir* and the file system must be shared storage.
+Please see `DTN Configuration`_.
 *canExec*
   Indicates if system can be used to execute jobs.
 *canRunBatch*